jefersonvinicius/fullcycle-course-apache-kafka/Readme.md

 Topics are segmented channels of information where stored information from producers and to make available for consumers read it.

 ![](./images/topics.png)

+# Partitions
+Partitions are ways the a topic to spread yours message in differents machines.
+Ensuring more resilience.